Best Overall: GrooveMaster Groove Sharpener

 - Outstanding durability with finely-crafted steel body

-The Hifrom Groove Sharpener offers terrific versatility along with the first-rate steel construction that wears well over time.
+The Hifrom Groove Sharpener offers terrific versatility and first-rate steel construction that wears well over time.
 The device is brilliant at restoring the best golf clubs in your bag in minimal time.

 click to see more

-A golf club groove sharpener is a tool that sharpens the grooves of a golf club.
-Whether it be wedges or irons, these clubs need to maintain sharp grooves to generate the high rotation rate that provides distance control around the greens.
+Golf club groove sharpeners is a tool that sharpens the grooves of a golf club.
+Whether wedges or irons, these clubs need to maintain sharp grooves to generate the high rotation rate that provides distance control around the greens.

 The grooving tool is used by taking the sharpened end of the device and running through the golf club groove to remove iron burrs and other debris that can lessen the rotation imparted onto the golf ball.